MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/ns-fltkernel-_flt_registration.md

 </dl>
 </td>
 <td width="60%">
 If this flag is set,  the minifilter will support filtering of named pipe and mailslot requests.
+This flag was introduced in Windows 8.

 </td>
 </tr>